Coneheads: Summary

 The Coneheads are natives of the planet Remulak, stranded on Earth.
 Their distinguishing feature is the tops of their heads, shaped like large, bald cones.
 The father's name is Beldar; his wife is Prymaat, and their teenage daughter is Connie.
 Beldar and Prymaat sometimes use the pseudonyms Fred and Joyce.

 Beldar states his occupation as "timekeeper of Remulak"; this means he is a spy tasked with alerting his home planet to the optimum time for an invasion of Earth, which he fails to do.
 At one point he reveals that Remulak's invasion will turn Earth into "a minor refueling station for the Emperor's Star Cruisers".
 Connie is assimilating with Earthlings through association with her peers at school, and some family stress is caused by her desire to live as a typical Earth teenager.
 Beldar gives his family a cover story to explain their strange behavior by saying that they are "from France".

+On two sketches, we meet the family's superior Kuldroth (played by John Belushi), and his right-hand man Merkon (played Garrett Morris).